Peak Performers is an Austin based staffing agency.

 Do I need to notify Peak if I am out sick or will be taking any time off?

 Yes.
-In the event that you are out or need to schedule time off for doctor’s appointments, etc, you must notify your on-site supervisor at the job as well as your Peak Performers supervisor.
+In the event that you are out or need to schedule time off for doctor’s appointments, etc, you must notify your on-site supervisor at the job as well as our Staffing Assistant or your Staffing Manager.
 Their contact information will appear on your “Assignment Information Sheet” provided at the start of your assignment.

 How often do I get paid?
 And when will my first payday be?